peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Parameters:</b>

  * <i>bytes</i>: A byte array consisting of the two's-complement integer representation of the arbitrary-precision integer to create.
+The byte array is encoded using the following rules:

+ * Positive numbers have the first byte's highest bit cleared, and negative numbers have the bit set.

+ * The last byte contains the lowest 8-bits, the next-to-last contains the next lowest 8 bits, and so on.
+For example, the number 300 can be encoded as  `0x01, 0x2C`  and 200 as  `0x00, 0xC8` .
+(Note that the second example contains a set high bit in  `0xC8` , so an additional 0 is added at the start to ensure it's interpreted as positive.)

-The last byte contains the lowest 8-bits, the next-to-last contains the next lowest 8 bits, and so on.
-To encode negative numbers, take the absolute value of the number, subtract by 1, encode the number into bytes, XOR each byte, and if the most-significant bit of the first byte isn't set, add an additional byte at the start with the value 255.
+ * To encode negative numbers, take the absolute value of the number, subtract by 1, encode the number into bytes, and toggle each bit of each byte.
+Any further bits that appear beyond the most significant bit of the number will be all ones.
+For example, the number -450 can be encoded as `0xFE, 0x70`  and -52869 as  `0xFF, 0x31, 0x7B` .
+(Note that the second example contains a cleared high bit in  `0x31, 0x7B` , so an additional 0xFF is added at the start to ensure it's interpreted as negative.)

 For little-endian, the byte order is reversed from the byte order just discussed.

  * <i>littleEndian</i>: If true, the byte order is little-endian, or least-significant-byte first.
 If false, the byte order is big-endian, or most-significant-byte first.